 We need certain qualifications to access jobs, training opportunities and higher-level education courses.
 There’s no doubt that taking the time to study will pay off in dividends later on, but what if you don’t get the qualification or grade you needed the first time around?

 Functional Skills courses are aimed both at people looking to brush up on certain skills for everyday life, but also for those looking for GCSE grade equivalents.

-In this post, we shine the spotlight on Functional Skills courses so you can find out more about what they offer and exactly what level of qualification you will walk away with, whether you study Functional Skills Level 2 Maths, Functional Skills English, or Functional Skills ICT.
+In this post, we shine the spotlight on Functional Skills courses so you can find out more about what they offer and exactly what level of qualification you will walk away with, whether you study Functional Skills Level 2 Maths or Functional Skills English.